Updated February 24, 2023

 The conflict has not gone as many had expected and has certainly not gone as some had planned.
 Everyone in the know had expected the digital assault to be more aggressive—or at least more effective—considering Russia’s history.
 At the Aspen Cyber Summit, experts discussed which cyber threats had and had not materialized, with an eye on preparing for cyber risk in the aftermath of the invasion.

-As the war grinds on through the winter and beyond, the Aspen Institute will continue to offer knowledge, passion, and support to the people of Ukraine—and to deliver insight to the global community.
+As war persists, the Aspen Institute will continue to offer knowledge, passion, and support to the people of Ukraine—and to deliver insight to the global community.